 When you open a self-directed RESP, you’re fully in control.
 You decide, how much to invest, when to invest, what to invest in, rebalancing frequency, asset allocation and many more.

-This may seem like a lot of decision, but it does not have to be if you invest wisely.
+This may seem like a lot of decisions, but it does not have to be if you invest wisely.
 There are now asset allocation ETFs, or one-ticket ETFs, that let you pick a portfolio that aligns with your risk profile.

-The ETF provider buys the investments, rebalances, and make all the decisions for a small management fee (as low as 0.20%).
+The ETF provider buys the investments, rebalances, and makes all the decisions for a small management fee (as low as 0.20%).
 All you have to do is fund your investment account and place the trades.

 And the best part is some brokerages, like Questrade, will let you buy the ETFs for free.

-Which means your entire investment cost could be even lower than the ones at the robo-advisors.
+This means your entire investment cost could be even lower than the ones at the robo-advisors.

 But self-directed RESPs are not for everyone.
 It may be for you if: